Assistive Technology Lab

 Livescribe Smartpens and accessories are also sold at the NDSU Bookstore.

-For demonstrations or individualized training on any technology and software program, contact Anita Hanson, Disability Specialist at: email@example.com or 701-231-7323.
+For demonstrations or individualized training on any technology and/or software program, contact Anita Hanson, at: firstname.lastname@example.org or 701-231-7323.

 Additional Assistive Technology Resources:

-DO-IT at the University of Washington promotes the use of computer and networking technologies to increase independence, productivity, and participation of college students with disabilities.
+The University of Washington's DO IT (Disabilities, Opportunities, Internetworking, and Technology) promotes the use of computer and networking technologies to increase independence, productivity, and participation of college students with disabilities.
 Information on computer technology and web accessibility can be found at the DO-IT webpage.